 My plan is to run a series of blog posts – lasting into 2021 – that use J. K. Rowling’s TERF Wars essay as a gateway to the Augean stable that is mainstream transgender discourse (particularly mainstream British transgender discourse).
 Each post in the series will examine a different aspect of the essay, with one question above all others in my mind: how did we end up here?

 Santa Claus, Father Christmas, Kris Kringle – call him what you will, the development of this composite folkloric figure has been pretty thoroughly mapped.
-Much has been written about how writers like Washington Irving, Clement Clarke Moore and Robert Lewis May, along with artists like Thomas Nast and Haddon Sundblom helped to develop the popular image of Santa: name an aspect of Santa’s persona, and the origin typically won’t be hard to trace.
+Much has been written about how authors like Washington Irving, Clement Clarke Moore and Robert Lewis May, along with artists like Thomas Nast and Haddon Sundblom, helped to develop the popular image of Santa: name an aspect of Santa’s persona, and the origin typically won’t be hard to trace.

 There’s a notable exception to this, however.
 When, exactly, did Santa first say “ho ho ho”?
 A search on Google will reveal discussions about why he goes “ho ho ho” rather than, say, “ha ha ha” (consensus is that “ho ho ho” indicates general joviality, while “ha ha ha” could be construed as laughing in mockery) but little or nothing about when “ho ho ho” became the officially-sanctioned Santa laugh.